LF2L/reproducible-research/_pages/ppt.md

 <small> Schulte, Eric, Dan Davison, Thomas Dye, and Carsten Dominik.
 2012.
 “A Multi-Language Computing Environment for Literate Programming and Reproducible Research.”
 Journal of Statistical Software 46 (1): 1–24. https://doi.org/10.18637/jss.v046.i03.</small

 ---

-# Who use  Reproducible Research?

-**Authors**

-    - Want to make their research reproducible
-    - Want tools for RR to make their lives easier (or at least not much harder)

-**Readers**

-   - Want to reproduce (and perhaps expand upon) interesting findings
-   - Want tools for RR to make their lives easier

----